explosion/spacy-stanza/README.md

   )
   ```

-The config specifies all `Pipeline` options.
-For example, the config for the
+The config specifies all `Pipeline` options in the `[nlp.tokenizer]` block.
+For
-for last example above, an English pipeline with pretokenized texts, looks like
+example, the config for the last example above, an English pipeline with
-this:
+pretokenized texts:

 ```ini
 [nlp.tokenizer]